Mind the map! Accounting for existing map information when estimating online HDMaps from sensor: MapEX: Accounting for EXisting Maps

 While this query design is very simple, it presents the key benefits of both directly encoding the information of interest (point coordinates and element class), and minimizing collisions with learned queries (thanks to the abundant 0-padding).
-A detailed discussion is provided in Sec.~\ref{sec:ab_query} with experimental comparisons to other possible designs.
+A detailed discussion is provided in \cref{sec:ablation} with experimental comparisons to other possible designs.

-Once we have $N_{EX}$ sets of $L$ queries (for the $N_{EX}$ map elements in the existing map), we retrieve $(N-N_{EX})$ sets of $L$ assorted learnable queries from our pool of standard learnable queries.
-The resulting $N\times L$ queries are then fed to the decoder following the base method we are working on: in MapTR the $N\times L$ queries are treated as independent queries whereas MapTRv2 uses a more efficient decoupled attention scheme that groups queries of a same map element together.
+Once we have $N_{EX}$ sets of $L$ queries (for the $N_{EX}$ map elements in the existing map), we retrieve $(N-N_{EX})$ sets of $L$ assorted learnable queries from our pool of classic learnable queries.
+The resulting $N\times L$ queries are then fed to the decoder following a base classic method (e.g. VectorMapNet, MapTRv2, ...).
 After we predict map elements from the queries, we can either directly use them (at test time) or match them to the ground truth for training.